Helms Bakery: Today

-The former bakery location in Culver City is now how to the Helms Design District.
+The former bakery location in Culver City is now home to the Helms Design District.
 The district includes restaurants, a bakery marketplace and design and home furnishing stores.
 In 2003, the iconic Helms Olympic Bakery sign was restored and relit at the cost of $60,000.

-In 2025, a modern interpretation of Helms Bakery opened in the district, offering bakery items that evoke the Helms era.
+In November 2024, a modern interpretation of Helms Bakery opened in the district, offering bakery items that evoke the Helms era.
+The new Helms Bakery ceased operations in December 2025.

 There is an active Facebook group, entitled "Helms Bakery Truck".

 The Los Angeles Museum of Natural History houses a collection of ephemera relating to the Helms, including placards and wrappers.

 In popular culture

 Artist Art Mortimer created a three dimensional mural at the Culver City location entitled "Helms Coach Gone A Rye", depicting the rear portion of a Helms Bakery coach and a mural of a Los Angeles street.

 In the 1954 episode of Dragnet, "The Big Frame", at the 13:05 minute mark the distinctive Helms Bakery whistle can be heard in the background.
 A character then references needing to get bread and other items from "the bakery wagon".

 In an apparent tribute to the Helms Bakery, a churro cart ("Willie's Churros") in Disney California Adventure is styled and painted to resemble a Helms delivery coach.